catalyst-cloud/catalystcloud-docs/source/kubernetes/clusters.rst

   stateful component within the cluster.
 - The ``scheduler``

-The machines designated as ``nodes``, previously referred to as minions, are responsible for accepting and running workloads assigned by the master using appropriate local and external resources.
+The other half of the cluster is the machines designated as ``nodes``, previously referred to as minions.
+They are responsible for accepting and running workloads assigned by the master using appropriate local and external resources.

 ********************
 The cluster template